-- When selling, we can help you negotiate the best deal, balancing price, risk and tax. - We can keep you aware of changes in regulations affecting businesses, and smooth your dealings with HMRC. - During times of crisis, such as the Covid-19 outbreak, we can help you navigate the support on offer.
+- When selling, we can help you negotiate the best deal, balancing price, risk and tax. - We can keep you aware of changes in regulations affecting businesses, and smooth your dealings with HMRC.
+Current government rules are subject to change, so we can keep you up to date with legislative developments and your commitments under any new regulations.